MeltwaterArchive/datasift-dotnet/README.md

 Changelog
 ---------

+* v.0.4.0 Completed the Historics and Push delivery example app and added some missing related methods in the User class (2012-09-20)

 * v.0.3.0 Historics and Push delivery support (2012-09-11)

 * Added the develop branch as required by git flow (2012-09-07)